gardener/documentation/website/documentation/getting-started/ca-components/_index.md

 The [Kubernetes scheduler](https://kubernetes.io/docs/concepts/scheduling-eviction/kube-scheduler/) will assign Pods to Nodes.

-The [Cloud Controller Manager](https://kubernetes.io/docs/concepts/architecture/cloud-controller/) (aka CCM) is the component that contains all functionality to talk to Cloud environments for e.g. create LoadBalancer services.
+The [Cloud Controller Manager](https://kubernetes.io/docs/concepts/architecture/cloud-controller/) (aka CCM) is the component that contains all functionality to talk to Cloud environments (e.g., create LoadBalancer services).

 The CSI driver is the storage subsystem of Kubernetes.
 It provisions and manages anything related to persistence.